Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/Science/Biology-Notes.md

             -   Adaptation -- a variation of a trait that increases your fitness

-    -   Macroevolution -- biological [[evolution]] (new species, evolutionary trends, adaptive radiation, mass extinction)
+    -   Macroevolution -- biological [[Evolution]] (new species, evolutionary trends, adaptive radiation, mass extinction)

     -   Three models of [[natural selection]]